-Account: Air National Guard Account: Air Force Reserve Account: DoD, Defense-Wide
+Account: Air National Guard

+Account: Air Force Reserve

+Account: DoD, Defense-Wide

 Community Project Funding requests must follow the guidelines included in this section.
-Each project request must be for FY 2025 funds only and cannot be for multiyear funding.
+Each project request must be for FY 2026 funds only and cannot be for multiyear funding.
 In addition, requested projects must meet the following criteria:

-- Be included on an unfunded requirements/unfunded priorities list (UFR/UPL) from a military service or combatant command or the FY25-FY29 Future Years Defense Program (FYDP). - Projects suggested by an installation or unit commander will not be accepted. - Have at least 35 percent of its design completed. - For projects that have not reached 35 percent design, planning and design funding can be requested. - Able to be obligated in FY25. - Submitted to the House Armed Services Committee (HASC) for inclusion in the FY25 National Defense Authorization Act or previously authorized. - Have a DD Form 1391, which is DoD's justification for military construction projects.
+- Be included on an unfunded requirements/unfunded priorities list (UFR/UPL) from a military service or combatant command or the FY26-FY30 Future Years Defense Program (FYDP). - Projects suggested by an installation or unit commander not included on the documents above will not be accepted. - The subcommittee will consider Community Project Funding included in the FY25 House bill, H.R.
+8580 (and the accompanying report), eligible for FY26 funding even if they are not included in the FY26 FYDP or UFR/UPL lists in FY26. - FY26 and FY25 resubmitted projects should be submitted to both the House Appropriations Committee and House Armed Services Committee. - Have at least 35 percent of its design completed. - For projects that have not reached 35 percent design, planning and design funding can be requested. - Able to be obligated in FY26. - Submitted to the House Armed Services Committee for inclusion in the FY26 National Defense Authorization Act or previously authorized.
+This also includes any FY25 CPFs being resubmitted. - Have a DD Form 1391, which is DoD's justification for military construction projects.
 The Armed Services' Congressional Liaison Offices can help provide these documents.